rg-3/screenshot.js/README.md

 ## Screenshot.js

 A browser extension that takes screenshots.
-The extension works on all Chromium-derived browsers with Firefox support planned for the future.
+The extension works on all Chromium-derived browsers.
+Firefox support is planned for the future.

 ## Features